ImBIOS/go-telegram-bot/README.md

 I just learn Golang with fun project. like this joke bot.

+## Prerequisite:

+Define the `botToken` environment variable in the vercel deployment settings.

 Use `github.com/joho/godotenv` if you want to use environment variable file.

 Just access the env variable if you use vercel and already defined the variable there.